tomasrollo/wrappity/README.md

 'baz'
 ```

-If you try to access an element that does not exists, you get a wrapped object wrapping `None`, even if you go deeper into the void:
+If you try to access an element that does not exist, you get a wrapped object wrapping `None`, even if you go deeper into the void:

 ```python
 >>> wrapped_obj.foo.hip # Note: hip was not in the original object